DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 * [Windows (Home)](https://docs.docker.com/toolbox/toolbox_install_windows/)
 * [Windows (Other)](https://docs.docker.com/docker-for-windows/install/)
 * Which Windows do I have?
 Start > type "PC Info" > note if you have Windows 10 Home, Pro, Education, etc.
+    *Note: the docker version for Windows non-home (docker for windows) is better supported than docker toolbox.
+Duke provides Windows 10 Education edition to students for free, which works with the docker for windows.
+[Avalable here with NedID Login](https://software.duke.edu/)*

 To learn more, read [this short tutorial](https://docs.docker.com/get-started/).